+How can you judge Grafana vs. Chronograf and InfluxDB?
 Monitoring various systems is a crucial component of continuous maintenance.
 You can look at different parameters of the monitored system and take corresponding actions for certain conditions.
-For example, engineers can prevent server failure when they see the load on the server is approaching its critical point.
-If numbers of processed transactions (or registered users) exceeds the expected level, you can celebrate your success.
+For example, engineers can prevent server failure when they see the load on the server approaching its critical point.
+If the numbers of processed transactions (or registered users) exceed the expected level, you can celebrate your success.

-In this article, we will look at two tools used for monitoring system performance - Grafana and InfluxDB.
+In this Grafana vs. Chronograf and InfluxDB article, we will look at two tools used for monitoring system performance - Grafana and InfluxDB.
 Grafana is a popular monitoring platform.
 InfluxDB is a time-series database, which has a tool called Chronograf in its stack.
-The Сhronograph is used for visualization and monitoring of data stored in InfluxDB.
+The Сhronograph is for visualization and monitoring of data stored in InfluxDB.

 To try out Grafana, head to MetricFire's free trial of Hosted Grafana.
 Start using Grafana in minutes and see if it's right for you.

+For the first part of the Grafana vs. Chronograf and InfluxDB exploration, let's look at the Grafana stack.
 Grafana is an open-source platform for monitoring and analytics.
-Small and large companies use it to monitor applications, network, infrastructure, IoT devices, etc.
+Small and large companies use it to monitor applications, networks, infrastructure, IoT devices, etc.

 To start working with Grafana, first install it and complete the setup.
-There are several ways for installation and configuration of the parameters.
-This step can be simplified significantly if you use the MetricFire’s Grafana as a Service product.
+There are several ways to install and configuration of the parameters.
+This step can be simplified significantly if you use MetricFire’s Grafana as a Service product.
 In this case, you don’t need to take care of the local installation and maintenance.
 You can simply interact with the MetricFire Grafana in your browser.

 Once you have added the data source to Grafana, you can query this source, visualize its data, and create dashboards with various visualizations.
 Check out our blog articles on Getting Started with Grafana and Our Favorite Grafana Dashboards for more information.
 Grafana supports easy collaboration and sharing, so teammates can elaborate on the dashboards together.